Loneliness is a big problem, now being called the loneliness epidemic it is affecting more and more people across the globe.

 But why do we feel lonely?
 What is the purpose of this emotionally painful and physically damaging experience?

 One theory that has been argued is that we have evolved to feel lonely when we are lacking social connections to ensure our survival.
 Humans are inherently social creatures, this is a key way in which we can organize and protect ourselves and therefore pass on our genes to the next generation.

 Loneliness has been found to be a heritable trait.
 While environmental factors arguably play a bigger part in an ongoing experience of loneliness, the genes impacting an individuals susceptibility to loneliness can be passed on from one generation to the next.
 This leads to an argument that people who felt lonely might have been more motivated to seek out social connections, therefore, leading to a greater chance of survival and the proliferation of their genes.

 This theory has been developed and argued by a number of scholars most notably John Cacioppo who comments that: “We have survived as a species not because we’re fast or strong or have natural weapons in our fingertips, but because of social protection.” (reference).

-In neuroscientific research into the effects of loneliness on the brain, researchers have found that we have what is known as a ‘stress response’to feeling lonely.
-Commonly known as the ‘fight or flight’response, our brains increase production of norepinephrine and cortisol.
-This reaction affects our brain functioning and prolonged periods of time in this stressed state affects the immune system and ultimately our long-term health.
+In neuroscientific research into the effects of loneliness on the brain, researchers have found that we have what is known as a ‘stress response’ to feeling lonely.
+Commonly known as the ‘fight or flight’ response, our brains increase production of norepinephrine and cortisol activating physiological changes.
+This reaction affects our brain functioning, prolonged periods of time in this stressed state affects the immune system and ultimately our long-term health.

 Researchers in a series of studies at the University of Leuven, University of Chicago and VU University Amsterdam have found that the experience of loneliness “indicates that important social connections are at risk or absent and acts as a motivating force to reconnect with others.”